cs7org/TheaterQ/README.md

    ```bash
    tc qdisc add dev <oif> root handle <major> theaterq <options>
    ```
-   Since the TheaterQ is classful, it is possible to install other qdiscs as its child.
+   Since the TheaterQ is classful, it is possible to install other qdiscs as its child (Please note: Packets are dropped before they are enqueued in the child qdisc, therefore, AQM qdiscs might not work as expected).
 After installing TheaterQ it will first run transparently (no delays, no packet loss).
    When required, the extended Trace File format can be enabled using the `ingest EXTENDED` option.
 2. The TheaterQ instance is now in the `LOAD` stage.
 A character device at `/dev/theaterq:<oif>:<major>:0` is available to ingest the Trace Files.
    ```bash